 is a division of the not-for-profit 501 (c)3 corporation, Prismatic Productions, Inc., which was formed in 2003 to advance public interest in and understanding of issues of diversity; to educate, instruct and present to the public diverse art forms through performance, educational classes, symposiums, lectures, festivals, and similar activities; and, to provide artists of diverse backgrounds and forms with a forum to expose their works to the public.

-Our newest work “Internal Landscapes: Evolution” will be presented in Spring 2016.
-Join us for our gala on November7, 2015 to help us raise funds for this work.
+Our newest work “Internal Landscapes: Evolution” will be presented in April 30 and May 1, 2016 in Binghamton, NY.
+Our gala on November 7, 2015 helped us raise funds for this work.
 For more information click here.

 Ollom Dance Theatre was formed to present works that are considered more classical dance.
 These works include John Ollom’s The Journey (2004), Anatomy of Woman (2006), both presented at the prestigious Lincoln Center Clark Theater and Love Stories (2007) presented at the LGBT Center in NYC.
 Anatomy of Woman was also presented at the Landmark Theatre in Port Washington, NY.

-Starting in 2015 our Internal Landscapes© Programs will be growing to two programs, both in New York City.
+Starting in 2015 our Internal Landscapes© Programs will be changing and offering more opportunities to study with Artistic Director, John Ollom in New York City.
 Since 2003, we have presented an annual Summer Program in Northampton, MA with 10 years as part of the Smith College Summer Program.
 This intensive program teaches anatomical awareness and fundamentals of dance while applying the Internal Landscapes© methodology to each artist’s work.
 Faculty members have been well-known professional teachers with John Ollom serving as principal faculty member since the program’s inception.
-Beginning with the 2015 program, John will work individualy with artists over three separate 90 minute sessions to create a personalized experience.
+In it’s new form, John Ollom will work individualy with artists over three separate 90 minute sessions to create a personalized experience.
 More information can be found on the tab for Internal Landscapes© Program.